- Search The Registry

 - My Account

 *On this date in 1865, land redistribution based on race in America is written about.
-Since emancipation, there are numerous accounts of seized homes and land belonging to Blacks that have been taken by whites in America.
-This also followed the white colonial Headright Property System that was practiced during slavery.
+Since emancipation, there are numerous accounts of seized homes and land belonging to Blacks that whites have taken in America.
+This also followed the white colonial Headright Property System practiced during American slavery.

 For generations, since the 18th century, Black families in America have passed down the stories: "They stole our land."
-In 2004, the Associated Press, in an 18-month investigation revealed that many of these rumored oral histories are accurate.
-Time and time again Blacks have been cheated out of their land and many times driven from it through threats, violence, and murder.
+In 2004, the Associated Press, in an 18-month investigation, revealed that many of these rumored oral histories are accurate.
+Time and time, Blacks have been cheated out of their land and often driven from it through threats, violence, and murder.
 In some incidents, government officials approved the land takings.
 In other circumstances, they knowingly took part.

 On the night of Sept.
-10, 1932, 15 whites torched the courthouse in Paulding, Miss., where property records for the eastern half of Jasper County, then predominantly Black were stored.
+10, 1932, 15 whites torched the courthouse in Paulding, Miss., where property records for the eastern half of Jasper County, then predominantly black, were stored.
 A few years after the fire, the Masonite Corp., a wood products company, went to court to clear title to its land in the area.
 Masonite claimed it owned 9,581 acres and said it had been unable to locate anyone with a rival claim.
 In 1938, the court ruled that the company had clear title to the land, which has since yielded millions of dollars in natural gas, timber, and oil.
-From the few property records that survived the fire, it was found that after the Ku Klux Klan drove off African American owners; Masonite had acquired at least 204.5 of those acres.
+The few property records that survived the fire found that after the Ku Klux Klan drove off African American owners, Masonite had acquired at least 204.5 acres.
 At least 850,000 barrels of oil have been pumped from this property.
 Presently the land is owned by International Paper Corp., which acquired Masonite in 1988.

 Today, interest in genealogy among African American families is surging, and some are unearthing the documents behind those whispered stories.
 Bryan Logan, a 55-year-old sportswriter from Washington, D.C., was researching his heritage when he uncovered a connection to 264 acres in Richmond, VA.
 Currently, the land is Willow Oaks, a country club with an assessed value of $2.94 million.
 But in the 1850s, it was a plantation worked by the Howlett slaves Logan's ancestors.
 Their owner, Thomas Howlett, directed in his wills that his 15 slaves be freed, that his plantation is sold, and that the slaves receive the proceeds.
 But the Blacks never got a penny.
 Court records show that after Howlett's death, Benjamin Hatcher, the executor of the estate, ran the plantation as his own.

-In 2022, the east end of Freeport, Texas has been displaced by large businesses.
+In 2022, the east end of Freeport, Texas, has been displaced by large businesses.
 Companies like Dole and petrochemical companies like Phillips 66 are citing emanate domain.
-Plus the displacement happening in East End is also just the latest chapter in a long history of Black land dispossession that has taken place in Freeport.
-In 1930, Freeport established East End as a “Negro reservation”, requiring all Black residents to live there, with the exception of those who were servants to white families.
+Plus, the displacement happening in East End is also just the latest chapter in a long history of Black land dispossession that has taken place in Freeport.
+In 1930, Freeport established East End as a “Negro reservation”, requiring all Black residents to live there, except those who were servants to white families.